Tre Flowers trying to ‘cut it loose’ while battling Quinton Dunbar for Seahawks right cornerback job

 “All I can do is compete and try to win a spot,” Flowers said.
 “That’s all I can do.
 I try not to get too down, to get sad, get mad.
 Not too high.
 Never too low.”

-That seems in contrast to the vision media saw of Flowers appearing dejected in what was an otherwise happy Seahawks locker room after the playoff win over the Eagles when his penalties had helped give Philly some late life.
+That seems in contrast to the vision media saw of Flowers appearing dejected in what was an otherwise happy Seahawks locker room after the playoff win over the Eagles, when his penalties helped give Philly some late life.

-The next week was just as much of a struggle with Flowers often matched up against Davante Adams, who responded with a Green Bay playoff record 160 receiving yards as the Packers held on late to win.
+The next week was just as much of a struggle.
+Flowers often matched up against Davante Adams, who responded with a Green Bay playoff record 160 receiving yards as the Packers held on late to win.

 Those games may not have been all that prompted the trade for Dunbar — the Seahawks gave up a team record in passing yards in 2019 — but they certainly left a final impression of a team that needed help in the back end.

-Flowers said that he and Dunbar willingly help each other, joking “competition doesn’t mean we hate each other.”
+Flowers said he and Dunbar willingly help each other, joking “competition doesn’t mean we hate each other.”

-He’s also had long talks with fellow corner Shaquill Griffin, who also faced something of a career crossroads last year in his third season after a tough second year adjusting to a new position (though without the challenge of fending off a new player).
+He’s also had long talks with fellow corner Shaquill Griffin, who also faced a career crossroads last year in his third season after a tough second year adjusting to a new position (though without the challenge of fending off a new player).

-Tuesday he also said he realizes the Seahawks are the team that “trusted me to play” as a rookie cornerback and that “it’s time for me to believe in me” like Pete Carroll did in throwing him into the starting lineup straight out of entering the league as a fifth-round pick who had played safety in college.
+Tuesday, Flowers said he also realizes the Seahawks “trusted me to play” as a rookie cornerback and that “it’s time for me to believe in me” like Pete Carroll did in throwing him into the starting lineup entering the league as a fifth-round pick who had played safety in college.

-But then there is, inevitably, the memory of how last season ended.
-It’s one he can’t change but can decide not to let serve as his Seahawks legacy.
+But then, inevitably, there’s the memory of how last season ended.
+Flowers can’t change that, but he can decide not to let it serve as his Seahawks legacy.

-Trickier is how he will do that this season — he doesn’t figure to beat out Dunbar, and at the moment any specialty package use is unclear.
+Trickier is how he will do that this season — he doesn’t figure to beat out Dunbar, and at the moment any specialty-package use is unclear.

 But when called on this year, Flowers promises to be ready.